2020 Annual Community Awards

-Law Enforcement Officer of the Year, Nick Henzel Community Service Award: Presented by Community Bank
+Law Enforcement Officer of the Year-Presented by Community Bank

-Firefighter of the Year, Presented by the Walla Walla Valley Chamber of Commerce
+Firefighter of the Year-Presented by WWV Chamber of Commerce-Coming soon!

 2020 Business Awards Showcase, Presented by Baker Boyer

 This year, we will be releasing an eight-part video series featuring the nominees and winners for each award category.
 Videos will be released each week this month.

 Winner of Agribusiness of the Year: Presented by the WWV Chamber

 Winner of Business of the Year: Presented by Columbia REA

 Winner of the Duane Wollmuth Catalyst Award: Presented by PocketiNet